The Tragic Tale of Tamar "the Righteous" Prostitute

 The very inclusion of her name highlights this lowlight.
 It forces one to ask, “Who is she?” and causes readers to search the scriptures for her.
 When they find her in Genesis 38, readers must ask, “Why did God include Tamar’s story in the Bible at all?”

 Tamar’s encounter with Judah is a story of human frailty and weakness—of the sinfulness of human flesh.
-Including people like Judah and Tamar in the Messiah’s line sends a strong message about God’s grace, his pure and precious grace.
+Including people like Judah and Tamar in the Messiah’s line sends a strong message about God’s grace, his pure, precious, and POWERFUL grace.
 Neither one deserved it, but both are on the list.

 Are you shocked?
 A little offended?